xavdid/zapier-splitwise/README.md

 A [Zapier](https://zapier.com) app that gives access to the [Splitwise API](http://dev.splitwise.com/).
 This versions is built for Zapier platform 2.

+## Using the App

+All you need to do is click this link: https://zapier.com/developer/invite/44896/c9f2502483d5c010b0cd62131af24f61/

+It'll prompt you to create a Zapier account if you don't already have one.
+Feel free open an [issue](https://github.com/xavdid/zapier-splitwise/issues) if you run into a bug or have feedback for how the app works.

 ## Current Features

 Triggers: